oschwengers/apiad.github.io/_posts/tweetstorms/theorythursday/theorythursday-complexity-theory.md

 ---

-Today I want to talk about *Complexity Theory*.
+Today I want to talk about *Algorithmic Complexity*.

 To get started, take a look at the following code.
 How long do you think it will take to run it?